 But is there more to seasonal events than just storefront changes, skins and icons, and reskins of past events?
-In this post, we’ll cover all that and also look at some unique examples to hopefully give you ideas on what you could consider for your seasonal promotions.
+In this post, we’ll cover all of that while also looking at best practice examples that will hopefully give you ideas on what you could consider for your seasonal promotions.

 The data and examples shown here are gathered from the GameRefinery service, which you can access here.
-We’ve picked here only a handful of our seasonal event implementation examples, so if you’re interested in researching more about the topic, you should check out our service.
+The examples we’ve included here are only a small handful of the thousands of seasonal event implementation examples on the GameRefinery SaaS platform, so if you’re interested in seeing more examples, check out the platform.

 Not all seasonal events are created equal